Skill Demand Index

 Which roles need Portfolio Management most:

-Software Engineering positions drive 25% of demand.
-Project Management and Other also frequently list Portfolio Management as a requirement.
-Skills commonly paired with Portfolio Management include Technical SEO and Strategic Mindset.
+Other positions drive 40% of demand.
+Software Engineering and Project Management also frequently list Portfolio Management as a requirement.
+Skills commonly paired with Portfolio Management include Communication Skills and Technical SEO.

 Depth Level Distribution